Factsheet – CRPD, Optional Protocol and Inquiries

 What is the outcome of an inquiry?

 - The UN Committee writes a report.
-In the report the Committee decides whether the country violated CRPD rights in grave and systematic ways.
+In the report the Committee decides whether the country violated CRPD rights in grave or systematic ways.

 - The report includes recommendations for steps the country should take to stop violating CRPD rights.
 For example, one inquiry recommended that Spain make changes to its laws, policies and school system to remove barriers for students with disabilities and promote access to inclusive learning.